What is the best menopause skin care?

 This hydrating cleanser contains glycolic acid and salicylic acid, which acts as a gentle exfoliant on menopausal skin.
 It removes dirt and impurities but retains skin moisture.
 Finding a gentle cleanser is really important as part of our menopause skin care routine.

-SkinCeutical’s founder Sheldon Pinnell was a board certified dermatologist and a professor of dermatology for almost 40 years at Duke University Medical School so they’ve done the homework on what works and what doesn’t, particularly for menopausal skin care.
+SkinCeutical’s founder Sheldon Pinnell was a board certified dermatologist.
+He was also a professor of dermatology for almost 40 years at Duke University Medical School.
+So, the company’s done the homework on what works and what doesn’t, particularly for menopausal skin care.

 Dr Dennis Gross Alpha Beta AHA/BHA Daily Cleansing Gel